About WCN and Our Partners

 WCN’s mission is to protect endangered wildlife by supporting conservationists who ensure wildlife and people coexist and thrive.

 What kind of organizations does WCN support in its Partner Network?

 WCN selects Partners through a rigorous vetting process which includes periodic site visits, quarterly financial and programmatic reporting, and consistent, meaningful contact between WCN staff and Partners.
 We select our Partners from a broad pool of highly effective, entrepreneurial field programs that are representing a broad range of conservation needs across the globe.
 WCN Partners operate with fiscal integrity, with benefits flowing to local communities, and deliver species conservation results on the ground.

 Please visit our How We Select Our Partners page for information on criteria for partnership.

 Where are WCN partners located?

-WCN partners operate in 37 countries around the world.
-Combined with our Crisis and Recovery Funds grantees and our scholarship recipients, WCN has a reach of over 50 countries.
+WCN Partners operate in 37 countries around the world.
+Combined with our Wildlife Funds grantees and our scholarship recipients, WCN has a reach of over 50 countries.
 You can see a full map on our Impact page.

 What kind of services and resources does WCN provide to conservationists?